ale-bena/Face-Blurring-Unet-Thesis/README.md

 # Introduction
 This repository contains the code and the information from a thesis work about face blurring.
-The goal is to develop a working face blurring model using a generative approach, based on an encoder-decoder architecture.
+The goal is to develop a working face blurring model using a U-Net structure, based on an encoder-decoder architecture.
 To do that hardware limitation of embedded devices have to be considered, so the aim is to develop a model with a final size of more or less 1MB and verify the inference time on a board using a board simulator to see wheter it can be fitted on a TinyML device or not and the inference time to asses if it can perform real-time inference.
 The dataset of images is restricted to contain only medium/large size faces to allow the model to perform better on this type of inputs.

 # Dataset structure
 The training dataset is composed of four different folders and is organized in two different types of folders: training and validation.
 The total number of images of the dataset is 12000 and they are then divided 80% for training(9600), and 20% for validation.
 The images are in .jpg format.
 Another important aspect to consider is that images have to be processed as pairs during training so it is really important that the dataset is produced in a way that an image has the same name both in the original and in the blurred folder of the dataset to be then loaded in an ordered way during training.
-In the files used to blur the dataset, whcih are dataset_blur_blazeface-py and dataset_blur_mediapipe.py there is the possibility to rename the images to obtain a zero padded format like the one presented in the structure below, using an automatic function to calculate the number of zeros needed or giving it as a manual input.
+In the files used to blur the dataset, whcih are dataset_blur_blazeface.py and dataset_blur_mediapipe.py there is the possibility to rename the images to obtain a zero padded format like the one presented in the structure below, using an automatic function to calculate the number of zeros needed or giving it as a manual input.
 This is not a mandatory task but it helps to keep the dataset clean and understandable and with the five zero padded structure chosen for this implementation it can also be expanded easily just by following this nomination technique.
 The structure of the dataset is the following:
 ```
 ┣ dataset